Chair4ce/POGPTSuite/README.md

 #### 2. SQL Setup

-In the 1st migration file `supabase/migrations/20240108234540_setup.sql` you will need to replace 2 values with the values you got above:
+In the 1st migration file, `supabase/migrations/20240108234540_setup.sql`, you will need to replace 2 values with the values you got above:

 - `project_url` (line 53): `http://supabase_kong_chatbotui:8000` (default) can remain unchanged if you don't change your `project_id` in the `config.toml` file
 - `service_role_key` (line 54): You got this value from running `supabase status`

-This prevents issues with storage files not being deleted properly.

 ### 6. Install Ollama